Wang Tengda

-Wang Tengda (王腾达 (Wáng Téngdá); born 18 February 2001) is a Chinese footballer who currently plays for Chinese Super League side Dalian Professional.
+Wang Tengda (王腾达 (Wáng Téngdá); born 18 February 2001) is a Chinese footballer who currently plays for Dalian Young Boy.

 Club career

 Wang Tengda started his football career with the Dalian Yifang youth team in 2019.
 In 2021, he was promoted to Dalian Professionals (previously Dalian Yifang) first team squad.
 He would make his professional debut in a Chinese FA Cup game on 29 October 2021 against Shanghai Port F.C. in a match that ended in a 0-0 draw.
 In the following season on 4 June 2022, he made his first Chinese Super League appearance against Henan Songshan Longmen in a game that ended in 2-2 draw.